This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 While there are many great products on the market, we have listed our top three below.

-This cleaner from Rocco & Roxie is an enzyme-activated cleaner that can be used either to spot clean new stains or as a pre-treatment on problem areas before a major floor cleaning.
+This cleaner is produced by our sister company Puppy In Training is an enzyme-activated cleaner that can be used either to spot clean new stains or as a pre-treatment on problem areas before a major floor cleaning.

 But this can also be useful for discouraging your dog from peeing in that area again.